Marriage And The Guide To Prenuptial Agreements

 Illinois follows the Uniform Premarital Agreement Act, which helps ensure consistency among the states in terms of the content and enforceability of premarital agreements.
 The law also applies to postnuptial agreements between spouses.

 In a nutshell, a premarital agreement can cover any financial terms except child support.
 Neither the amount nor duration of payments can be altered, although the manner of payment may be at least somewhat negotiable.
-A prenuptial agreement may cover financial matters like:
+A prenuptial agreement may cover financial matters like real property division, spousal support, personal property distribution, and other ownership questions.

 To be enforceable, each provision must have consideration, which is either something of value received or something of value given up.
 There must also be mutuality, which means that both parties agreed to the same terms at the same time.